Notuss-PE Side Effects

 Generic Name: codeine / phenylephrine

-Note: This page contains side effects data for the generic drug codeine / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Notuss-PE.
+Note: This document contains side effect information about codeine / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Notuss-PE.

 For the Consumer